-In accordance with recommendations by the State of Iowa and the Iowa Board of Regents to prevent the spread of Novel Coronavirus (COVID-19), the University of Iowa Office of Admissions is suspending all on-campus visits, tours, and information sessions indefinitely.
-Currently, we are not taking registrations for future campus visits.
+In accordance with recommendations by the State of Iowa and the Iowa Board of Regents to prevent the spread of Novel Coronavirus (COVID-19), with the exception of some limited campus walking tours, the University of Iowa Office of Admissions is suspending most on-campus visits and information sessions indefinitely.

 Frequently Asked Questions